Webtrends SaaS Solutions Security Statement

 - Only necessary components, scripts, drivers, web services are included and enabled;

-- Only enable hardware ports as needed;
+- Only enable network ports that are required;

 - All new systems are deployed with most recent patches;

-- Password parameters are configured to comply with Webtrends standards; and
+- Password parameters are configured to comply with Webtrends standards;

 8.8.2 Patch Management

 Webtrends operates a commercial patch management solution to maintain network device, system, OS and application level security patches.
 Reviews performed on a regular basis ensure patching is consistent and current based on industry standards.
 Webtrends deploys security patches released by the vendors as necessary to development, testing, and production systems after validation in pre-production environment.